pogipop/cloudron/docs/references/selfhosting.md

 ### Upgrade

-An **upgrade** requires a new OS image and thus involves creating the Cloudron from scratch.
-This process involves creating a new server with the latest code and restoring it from the last backup.
-Currently only Cloudrons using the **S3 backup storage** support upgrades.
+An **upgrade** requires a new OS image.
+This process involves creating a new server from scratch with the latest code and restoring it from the last backup.
-Read more about [backup storage](#s3), otherwise contact us in our [chat](https://chat.cloudron.io).

 To upgrade follow these steps closely: